DianaStrahilova/friends-quiz-pp2/README.md

 #### Purpose
 The quiz is designed to challenge the knowledge of users, containing ten fun quiestions from the show.
-After clicking on an option, the user is immediately notified if their choice was correct or incorrect by highlighting the correct/incorrect answers.
-The final score shows the number of correct/incorrect answers, along with a congatulating message with the users' name and an engaging 'Play Again?' button.
+After clicking on an option, the user is immediately notified if their choice was correct or incorrect by highlighting the right and wrong answer.
+The final score shows the number of correct/incorrect answers, along with a congatulating message with the user's name and an engaging 'Play Again?' button.

 #### Audience
 The quiz targets anyone who has ever watched the show to test their knowledge, while also having fun.